 Judge Windom began her legal career in private practice and later became an Assistant United States Attorney in the Southern District of Alabama.
 Immediately prior to joining the Court of Criminal Appeals, she served as a Deputy Attorney General for the State of Alabama.

 She is a member of the Mobile and Montgomery Bar Associations.
 She is admitted to practice in the United States District Court for the Southern District of Alabama, in the United States Court of Appeals for the Eleventh Circuit, and in the Supreme Court of the United States.
 She presently serves on the Alabama Supreme Court Advisory Committee on the Rules of Criminal Procedure.
 She has also served on the Chief Justice's Commission on Professionalism and the Judicial Study Commission Sub-Committee on Indigent Defense.
 Additionally, Judge Windom has served as a Special Justice for the Alabama Supreme Court.

 Judge Windom has served the communities in which she has lived by serving on the Board of Directors of Junior Achievement of Mobile, the National Board of Distinguished Young Women, the Board of Directors of the Montgomery Humane Society, and the Board of Directors of Alabama Children First.
 She is a current member of the Children's Harbor Anchor Society.

-She is married to Steve Windom, who served from 1989 until 1998 in the Alabama State Senate, and then as Lieutenant Governor from 1999 until 2003.
-They have two children, Robert and Thomas.
-Both are attorneys: Robert is legal counsel at Apple Computer in Los Angeles, California and Thomas is an associate with Williams & Connolly in Washington, D.C.
-Mary and Steve are members of the Church of Christ.
+She is married to Steve Windom, who served in the Alabama State Senate from 1989-98.
+He also served as Lieutenant Governor from 1999-2003.
+They have two sons, Robert and Thomas.
+Both are attorneys: Robert is legal counsel at Apple, Inc., in Los Angeles, and Thomas is an Assistant United States Attorney in Maryland.
+They have two granddaughters and are expecting two more grandchildren by the end of 2013.